Consumer Alert: Watch Out for Rental Property Scammers Taking You for a Ride on a Property

-Scammers often advertise house and apartment rentals on sites like Craigslist that don't exist or are not actually available for rent
+Scammers often advertise home and apartment rentals on sites like Craigslist that don't exist or are not actually available for rent

 What's the con?

-Scammers often advertise house and apartment rentals that don't exist or are not actually available for rent to trick people into handing over money.
-They may try to lure you in with the promise of low rent or great amenities.
-Their ultimate goal, however, is to get your money before you figure out that it's all a sham.
+Scammers often advertise house and apartment rentals that don't exist or are not available to rent in order to trick you into handing over your money.
+They try to lure you in with the promise of low rent, great amenities, the perfect location, etc. The goal, however, is to get you to fork over some money before you realize it's a scam.

-The dead giveaway that you're probably dealing with a scam artist is when he or she asks for cash or a money order upfront, but won't take a check.
+A red flag that you're dealing with a scam is being asked for cash, a money order, or a gift card upfront and not being allowed to use other methods of payment, such as a check.
 There's always time to stop payment on a check.
 You can't stop payment on cash or a money order.
 Once you hand over the payment, the scammer disappears with your money, but not before conning several other people out of their money using the same scheme.

-If you're told to wire money, it's surely a scam.
-There's never a good reason to wire money to pay a security deposit, application fee, first month's rent, or vacation rental fee.
+If you are told to wire money or pay with gift cards, it's definitely a scam.
+There will never a good reason to wire money or use a gift card to pay a security deposit, application fee, first month's rent, or vacation rental fee.
 That's true even if they send you a contract first.
-Wiring money is the same as sending cash—once you send it, you have no way to get it back.
+Wiring money and using a gift card is the same as sending cash.
+Once you send it, you have no way to get it back.

-Since foreclosed or vacant homes are often a location for this type of scam, take note of the for sale sign in the front yard.
-If you suspect something, call the number on the sign and start asking questions about the person you're meeting.
-Also, check public real estate records—bank owned properties should never be for rent.
+Since foreclosed or vacant homes are often a location for this type of scam, take note of any signs in the front yard.
+A home that is being listed for sale is usually not going to be rented out.
+Call the number on the sign and start asking questions.
+You may find that the person you are meeting has nothing to do with the property.
+You should also look for public real estate records.
+Bank-owned properties will never be listed for rent.